Luftare/no-comment/readme.md

 }
 ```

 We can do better.
-Let's bring in the DotComment:
+Let's bring in the NoComment:

 ```javascript
 import NoComment from 'NoComment';